YarinGaida/ML-Algorithms-From-Scratch/README.md

 ## 📚 Overview
 The goal of this project is to implement fundamental ML algorithms without relying on high-level frameworks like `scikit-learn`.
 Each implementation is structured as a Python Class and focuses on vectorization, linear algebra, and statistical intuition.

-This is an educational project designed to demonstrate a deep understanding of the mathematical foundations of Data Science.
+This is an educational project.

 ---